duncanmcclean/simple-commerce/docs/extending/content-repositories.md

 ],
 ```

-As you can see, each bit of 'content' has its own 'repository' attached, along with any configuration options that may be needed.
+As you can see, each bit of 'content' has its own repository set, along with any configuration options that may be needed.

 ## Example

-Here's a bare-bones example of a content driver repository to get you started:
+Here's a bare-bones example of a content repository to get you started:

 ```php
 <?php